 (*): new clubs can also join if they have players ranked in the FISTF rankings.

-Brisbane Subbuteo Club (Australia)
+Brisbane Subbuteo Club (Top club)

 Brisbane Subbuteo Club (BSC) had their very first WASPA tournament in January 2015.
 The club started that very day after three like-minded individuals found each other through the WASPA community via Vince in Belgium.
 Giuseppe had played in tournaments before and his desire was to re-create what some of the other big Australian clubs had.
 Now we have our own club house with four tables permanently setup.
 Some of our WASPA tournaments have seen ten players compete.
 Our competitor’s ages range from ten to over seventy.
 The BSC monthly WASPA tournaments have seen no less than five individual winners so far.
 In the two and half years as part of the WASPA community we have four players ranked in the world’s top 50 and one player in the top 10.
 We cover a vast area of South East Queensland, from the Sunshine Coast, down to the Gold Coast and as far West as Ipswich (almost the size of England).
 We have also hosted WASPA tournaments on the Sunshine Coast and at Ipswich.
 We welcome any would be players to come along to any of our tournaments or practice sessions.
 BSC can boast its very own website which is full of great information, videos and all our past tournaments.